TimVanMourik/OpenFmriAnalysis/README.txt

 -Run the MATLAB function tvm_installLaminarAnalysisToolbox.m

 -SPM needs to be in your MATLAB path
--FieldTrip needs to be in your MATLAB path
--dcm2nii needs to be in the .profile
+-FieldTrip needs to be in your MATLAB path (only if ou want to the use qsub functions, cluster distribution) -dcm2nii needs to be in the .profile
 -FreeSurfer needs to be installed and the setup needs to be in the .profile -to your .bashrc, add: